Timber Exchange trade statistics October of 2023

-- In October, State Forest Enterprise (SFE) announced 70 auctions.
-They offered a total of 34.73 thousand. m³ of timber products.
-Compared to September, the amount of timber offered decreased by 14%, and the share of timber sold decreased by 47%.
-Auctions were organized by 23 units of SFE.
+- In October, the State Forest Enterprise (SFE) announced 178 auctions.
+A total of 263.3 solid m3 of wood products were offered.
+Compared to September, the volume of timber offered decreased by 1% and the volume of timber sold increased by 21%.
+The auctions were organised by 26 VMU units.

 Trade in TOP timber assortments in ETTS short-term auctions

 Trade in TOP assortments in ETTS short-term auctions

 |Assortments||Quantity, solid m³||Change in quantity per month||Quantity percentage in the scope of TOP 5 assortments||Price, Eur/solid m³||Change in price per month||Change in price per year|

 |PJ (spruce, pine, birch); B/C; St,Vd; L2, L3||1 200||-62%||1%||86.69||4%||-33%|

 |PJ (spruce, pine, birch); D; St,Vd; L2, L3||14 440||-43%||10.8%||60.78||9%||-32%|

 |PM, ML (class II and III calorific value)||85 335||-59%||64%||39.25||-7%||-51%|

 Trade in regional units of the State Forest Enterprise in short-term auctions